Crayfish Regulations

 Crawfish has been imported in mass quantities for years and years into Colorado for human consumption.
 We used to joke about all the boxes we would see inside the FedEx ship station any given Saturday during season.
 We've also enjoyed live crawfish in countless restaurants all through out the state.
 This has never been an issue.
 There have also been studies that have shown the crawfish imported from Louisiana and Texas simply can't survive our cold winters here.
 They burrow too shallow and freeze to death during the winter.
 There is a reason you don't see crawfish being farmed anywhere outside of a few far southern states.
 It's too cold and they don't survive the winters.
 I don't even know why this is a conversation point.
 Give us our crawfish back!

-Sir Pluto 11 months ago
+Sir Pluto over 1 year ago

 Why on earth would I spend hundreds of dollars for crawfish to be delivered from Louisiana to boil and eat with my friends, only to carefully attempt to keep some alive and dump them into a local water source?
 Especially when the chances of them surviving in the cold, non brackish water are basically nill?
 I want to be able to buy them to eat them, not to perform ridiculously difficult environmental pranks!!
 Give me a break.